-- Complete one hundred fifty (150) hours of work as an intern. - Maintain a Daily Internship Log with dates and times worked and journal entries of significant activities.
+- Provide Preceptor with a copy of Evaluation Form (Appendix C-1) prior to the start of the Internship. - Maintain a Daily Log with dates and times worked and journal entries of significant activities.
 Time Logs and Journal Reflections must be submitted on a WEEKLY basis during the internship.
 (Appendix B-1) - Follow the organization's policies and procedures. - Communicate regularly with fieldwork coordinator.
-Request fieldwork coordinator input when useful. - AT THE MIDPOINT (75 Hours), the student will arrange for a conference call among the Fieldwork Coordinator, Preceptor and student. - If requested, schedule one site visit with the Fieldwork Coordinator during the internship. - Maintain student membership with the ACHE or similar professional organization. - Adhere to code of ethics and confidentiality requirements. - Complete required reading assignments if designated by the internship preceptor. - Complete Internship projects as assigned by the preceptor.
-To include at a minimum: - (1) Major project - (2) Minor projects as approved by fieldwork coordinator - Deliverables as discussed with fieldwork coordinator and maintained in project documentation file - Refer to Appendix B-2 and B-3 for examples of Project Related Reporting at onset of each project. - Have regular communication with preceptor and seek feedback on a regular basis.
-Ask for clarification of unclear instructions and ask for preceptor input when encountering new problem situations.
+Request fieldwork coordinator input when useful. - AT THE MIDPOINT (75 Hours), the student will arrange for a conference call among the Fieldwork Coordinator, Preceptor and student. - If requested, schedule one site visit with the Fieldwork Coordinator during the internship. - Maintain student membership with the ACHE or similar professional organization. - Adhere to code of ethics and confidentiality requirements. - Complete required reading assignments if designated by the internship preceptor. - Complete projects as assigned by the preceptor.
+To include at a minimum: - One (1) Major project - Two (2) Minor projects as approved by fieldwork coordinator - Deliverables as discussed with fieldwork coordinator and maintained in project documentation file. - Refer to Appendix B-2 and B-3 for examples of Project Related Reporting at onset of each project. - Have regular communication with preceptor and seek feedback on a regular basis.
+Ask for clarification of unclear instructions and ask for preceptor input when encountering new problem situations. - Complete one hundred fifty (150) Internship hours.